peerlibrary/meteor-pdf.js/README.md

 Meteor smart package for [pdf.js](https://github.com/mozilla/pdf.js), Mozilla's PDF reader built with HTML5 and JavaScript that powers the PDF display in Firefox.
+Now as a Meteor package for both client and server side.
+This package just renders PDFs not creates them.

 Adding this package to your [Meteor](http://www.meteor.com/) application adds `PDFJS` object into the global scope, which you can use as defined in [pdf.js API](https://github.com/mozilla/pdf.js/blob/master/src/display/api.js).